-Many people think they know what SEO is and what an SEO consultant does, but the reality is that the job of an SEO consulting goes far beyond simple search rankings, making SEO strategy a truly all-encompassing approach to internet marketing.
-This article offers an insight into my daily routine and an in-depth explanation the many facets of search engine optimization and how to implement them into your business.
+Many people think they know what SEO is and what an SEO consultant does, but the reality is that the job of search engine optimization also known as inbound marketing goes far beyond simple Google rankings, making SEO strategy a truly all-encompassing approach to internet marketing.
+This article offers an insight into my daily routine and an in-depth explanation of the many facets of search engine optimization and how to implement them into your business.

 Search Engine Optimization and the SEO Consultant

 When you hear about the tasks for performing SEO, it generally sounds something like this: analyze, review, and improve search engine performance, websites and its incoming links in order to provide expert advice and recommendations to businesses seeking higher rankings in search engines (Google) and more natural traffic for increased customers and sales.

 My job as an search engine optimization consultant has transformed over the years, becoming much more complex and refined as the Internet and its search engines do the same.
 Once upon a time, SEO consultants were charged with plugging basic keywords into your website, getting a few links, and other tasks to “beat the system” that was Google and get you to the top of search results.
 These days, SEO consulting services is anything but a simple algorithm.
 For an SEO consultant to be the best at his job today, he must do so much more than just search engine optimization.